 Our celebrations include:

 - Our #My1stLight campaign, which invites light source staff and external researchers to send in their memories of first encounters with synchrotron light.
-Visit our campaign page to see read these memories (more will be added between now and July)
+Visit our campaign page to see read these memories.
+We will be adding more memories each week so do re-visit the page to keep up to date.

 - A special online symposium to mark 75 Years of Science with Synchrotron Light was held on Thursday 28th April and over 500 people joined us live!
 You can watch the symposium recording here: – Lightsources.org virtual symposium recording – Lightsources.org